The John Armitage Charitable Trust

 This is not a traditional open grant-making trust.
 Success depends on:

-1. Strong Mission Alignment: Your work must clearly align with one or more of the Trust's seven priority areas
+1. Strong Mission Alignment: Your work must clearly align with one or more of the Trust's priority areas

 2. Focus on Disadvantaged Groups: Particularly children and young people facing disadvantage